-Two bioretention systems can be installed in the turfgrass area to the southeast of the building to capture, treat, and infiltrate stormwater runoff from the roof.
+A rain garden can be installed to the east of the park to capture, treat, and infiltrate stormwater runoff from the sidewalk and any overflow from the roadway.
 A preliminary soil assessment suggests that more soil testing would be required before determining the soil's suitability for green infrastructure.

 Impervious Cover Existing Loads from Impervious Cover (lbs/yr) Runoff Volume from Impervious Cover (Mgal) % sq. ft.
-TP TN TSS From the 1.25" Water Quality Storm uality For an Annual Rainfall of 44" 74 11,559 0.6 5.8 53.1 0.009 0.32 Recommended Infrastructure Practices Recharge Potential (Mgal/yr) TSS Removal Potential (lbs/yr) Maximum Volume Reduction Potential (gal/storm) Peak Discharge Reduction Potential (cu. ft./second) Estim Size ( nated sq. ft.)
-Estimated Cost Bioretention systems 0.038 6 2,7 75 0.10 380 30 \$1,900
+TP TN TSS From the 1.25" Water Quality Storm For an Annual Rainfall of 44" 7 1,140 0.1 0.6 5.2 0.001 0.03 Recommended Infrastructure Practices Recharge Potential (Mgal/yr) TSS Removal Potential (lbs/yr) Maximum Volume Reduction Potential (gal/storm) Peak Discharge Reduction Potential (cu. ft./second) Estimated Size (sq. ft.)
+Estimated Cost Bioretention system 0.074 12 5,460 0.21 710 \$3,550